'Just Plain False': Facebook Responds to Wall Street Journal Reporting on Its Research

-Facebook issued another response Saturday to reporting from the Wall Street Journal that the company studied the toxic effects of Instagram on teen girls and downplayed the findings to the public.
-Facebook said that’s “just plain false.”
+Facebook has doubled down in self-defense, calling the Wall Street Journal’s reporting that Instagram has toxic effects on teen girls — and downplayed the findings to the public — “just plain false.”

 He went on, “At the heart of this series is an allegation that is just plain false: that Facebook conducts research and then systematically and willfully ignores it if the findings are inconvenient for the company.
 This impugns the motives and hard work of thousands of researchers, policy experts and engineers at Facebook who strive to improve the quality of our products, and to understand their wider (positive and negative) impact.
 It’s a claim which could only be made by cherry-picking selective quotes from individual pieces of leaked material in a way that presents complex and nuanced issues as if there is only ever one right answer.”